theonesud/embedia/README.md

 This library is under active and rapid development.
 We'd love your contributions to make it better.
 To get started, you can check out [contributing.md](./CONTRIBUTING.md)

-## Become a sponsor

-Recurring revenue sponsors will get benefits like:

-- Sponsored Screencasts with code
-- Early access to Embedia's SAAS products
-- Visibility on our website and social media

-## Partner with us

-We'd love to partner with companies and libraries in the AI and web-dev ecosystem.
-If you'd like to get in touch, we're always active on our [Discord server](https://discord.gg/aQa53fRdXx).

 ## License

 Copyright - Sudhanshu Passi, 2023 under the the terms of the [Apache 2.0 license](./LICENSE)